Robert Ellis (author): Career

-Becoming an author

 By his own account, everything changed for Ellis when he was assigned the task of gathering surveillance footage of a mobster running for political office in a New Jersey ghetto.
 While Ellis and a collaborator hid on the third floor of a parking garage with a long-lens motion picture camera, the subject walked outside, stepped away from the building, looked straight up at the lens and froze.
 Says Ellis, "He thought the camera was a rifle.
 For a split second, he thought he was dead.
 And in a single instant, I realized that the horrific world Dashiell Hammett described so perfectly was alive and well and always would be."
 Ellis began working on Access to Power, the screenplay that would later become his first novel, the following day.

-Robert Ellis is the international bestselling author of Access to Power and The Dead Room, as well as two critically acclaimed series – the Lena Gamble novels and the Detective Matt Jones series.
+Ellis is the international bestselling author of Access to Power and The Dead Room, and two critically acclaimed series, the Lena Gamble novels and the Detective Matt Jones series.
 His novels have been translated into more than ten languages and selected as top reads by Booklist, Kirkus Reviews, Library Journal, Publishers Weekly, National Public Radio, the Chicago Tribune, the Toronto Sun (CA),The Guardian (UK), the Baltimore Sun, People magazine, USA Today, and The New York Times.
 Ellis's novels have garnered praise from authors as diverse as Janet Evanovich and Michael Connelly.